 KINOMEscan and KiNativ assay data on HMS LINCS compounds, and more details about the assay protocols, can be found in the HMS LINCS Database.

 Biochemical response data on the abundance and state of modification of 20-100 signaling proteins is carried out using micro-plate-based ELISA assays, bead-based ELISA (xMAP) assays, Western blotting and reverse phase lysate arrays (RPLAs).

 3. Microscopy and imaging assays

 In microscopy and imaging assays, after treatment with perturbagens, cells are fixed and stained with fluorescent dyes and/or immunostained in order to monitor various cell properties (shape, size, nuclear area) or protein levels (in the immunofluorescence experiments).
-This allows measurement of protein modification and cellular localization, and scoring of cell cycle state, cell growth or apoptosis over time.
-We are collecting both fixed and live cell imaging data on responses to perturbagens.
-Live-cell assays involve either white-light microscopy or fluorescent reporter proteins.
-Fixed cell imaging involves the use of dyes, stains, reporter proteins, and immunofluorescence.
-Many HMS LINCS fixed cell assays are analyzed using ImageRail software.
+This allows measurement of protein modification and cellular localization and scoring of cell cycle state, cell growth or apoptosis over time.
+We are collecting both fixed and live-cell imaging data on responses to perturbagens.
+Live-cell assays involve either white-light or fluorescent reporter protein microscopy.
+Fixed-cell imaging involves the use of dyes, stains, reporter proteins and immunofluorescence.
+Many HMS LINCS fixed-cell assays are analyzed using ImageRail software.